Old Parliament House, New Delhi: Post-independence

 Jawaharlal Nehru addressing the Constituent Assembly in 1946.

 After India gained independence from the British Raj on 15 August 1947, the building served as the seat of the Constituent Assembly of India, tasked with creating the Constitution of India.
 When the Constitution came into effect on 26 January 1950, the building became the seat of the Parliament of India.
 The building was renamed to Parliament House, officially known as Sansad Bhavan.
 In 1956, Baker led the addition of two new floors to the structure, due to a demand for more space.

 2001 attack

-On 13 December 2001, five terrorists from Lashkar-e-Taiba and Jaish-e-Mohammed, two Pakistan-based militant organisations, attempted to invade the Parliament House.
+On 13 December 2001, five militants from Lashkar-e-Taiba and Jaish-e-Mohammed, two Pakistan-based militant organisations, attempted to invade the Parliament House.
 They were killed outside the building in a firefight with the security forces.
 The attack resulted in the deaths of six Delhi Police personnel, two Parliament Security Services personnel, and a gardener.
 The attack increased tensions between India and Pakistan, resulting in the 2001–2002 India–Pakistan standoff.